 The wall sconce solution also provided the answer to another vexing problem: the bathroom light over the sink.
 In this case, I started with a simple brushed nickel bar unit, and replaced the lamp fixtures with ones from the same wall sconces as before.
 The bonus is that the bathroom fixture perfectly matches my custom wall sconces, making it another item you'll never see anywhere else.

-I'd planned from the beginning to build lighting directly into the headboard: for those who read in bed, it's an infinitely superior lighting solution to table lamps.
+I'd planned from the beginning to build lighting directly into the headboard: for those who read in bed, it's a much better lighting solution to table lamps.
 For a long time I'd considered deck step lights, since they're small and unobtrusive.
 But they're also low-voltage, requiring a special transformer to power them, which would likely preclude dimming.
 Then recently, as I was wandering around Lowe's dreaming of my someday home, I came across a new recessed ceiling fixture, and realized it was perfect for the headboard: it was small, it was dimmable, it was the same brushed nickel finish as everything else, and best of all, it was really cheap: less than $20.
 So, my headboard lighting problem was instantly solved, with nothing for me to do but install four of them in the finished headboard.
 Sometimes you just need to wait a while until a solution comes around.

 I won't need much light in my office—I prefer to keep the room relatively dark so that the computer monitor looks its best.
 For those occasions when I need to do mundane things like writing checks, I have a classic green glass banker's light.
 For reasons unknown, I've always liked them, and I got a cool faux-filament LED lamp for mine.